Wrong Icon

 What Happens After Hernia Surgery?

-Most patients who undergo hernia repair surgery can return home on the same day, especially if they have opted for laparoscopic or robotic surgery in Singapore.
+Most patients who undergo hernia treatment in Singapore can return home on the same day, especially if they have opted for laparoscopic or robotic surgery in Singapore.
 In many cases, you can resume your normal routine within 1–2 weeks after the procedure.

 It is normal to experience some pain or discomfort at the surgical site.
 Take painkillers as prescribed by your surgeon to manage this discomfort.
 Be sure to follow all wound care instructions carefully to minimize the risk of infection.
 Maintaining a healthy diet rich in fiber is also recommended to prevent straining during bowel movements, which can affect healing.
 Finally, do not skip your follow-up appointments, as they are essential for monitoring your recovery.